python-discord/bot/bot/resources/tags/bot_var.md

-Bot variables are a new type of global variables, meant **only** for discord.py.
-It is made as an attribute of your existing [commands.Bot](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#discord.ext.commands.Bot) instance and can be used and accessed **anywhere**, where your bot instance is accessible.
+Python allows you to set custom attributes to instances and your bot is one such instance.
+You can add custom attributes to your bot instance and access them **anywhere** you access you bot.
+In the discord.py library, these custom attributes are commonly known as `Bot Variables` and these can be a lifesaver if your bot is divided into many different files.
 An example on how to make a bot variable named `test` is shown below:

 ```py
 bot = commands.Bot(command_prefix="!")